 Take Flannery O’Connor.
 Her characters are often small-minded, myopic, and downright prejudiced.
 They comment on fat people, “cripples”, and all matter of physical and mental impediments.
 In “Good Country People” there is unending fascination with a woman’s wooden leg after an amputation.
 This is classic Flannery O’Connor.
 However, O’Connor uses her characters’ obsessions and prejudices as a starting point.
-From there the characters grow (sometimes through violence or disruption) toward insight, self-knowledge, and even epiphany.
-A 2017 sensitivity reader would likely flag all of the grotesqueries for which Connor is so well known, and which shape her distinctive Southern gothic voice.
+From there the characters grow (sometimes through violence or disruption) toward insight, self-knowledge, and epiphany.
+A modern sensitivity reader would likely flag all of the grotesqueries for which Connor is so well known, and which shape her distinctive Southern gothic voice.
 It’s likely that O’Connor and many other of the bold (for their times) and edgy writers would today not be published.
 In short, publishers need to find a way to accommodate inclusion and diversity without killing the thing we all love about fiction: distinctive, bold writing that throws down uncomfortable truths.
 It’s why we read.

 Here’s that New York Times article.
 Give it a read, and let me know what you think. https://www.nytimes.com/2017/12/24/books/in-an-era-of-online-outrage-do-sensitivity-readers-result-in-better-books-or-censorship.html